SharedMobility/sharedmobility-archive/README.md

 # Projects

+* Creating directory of Fresh Produce locations for Aglanta.
+React link above.

 * Pull Bird scooters from the [Bird API](https://github.com/ubahnverleih/WoBike/blob/master/Bird.md).
 Display list with React or VueJS.
 Document any problems to provide to the City of Atlanta.
+Our findings: Bird API is not available!
+Needs to allow for a mile radius, okay to limit requests.

 * Get routing working in Quasar VueJS [bike list sample](https://smartparks.github.io/).